aleemlatif/pokemon-gallery-angular4/README.md

 You need to set up your development environment before you can do anything.

+Checkout the code into a folder from the github repository from https://github.com/aleemlatif/pokemon-gallery-angular4.git

 Install Node.js and npm (https://nodejs.org/en/download/) if they are not already on your machine.

-Then install the Angular 4 node module dependencies for this project.
+Then install the Angular 4 node module dependencies for this project by executing the following command.

 `npm install`